 The Moray Firth Coastal Partnership has been working on this issue for a number of years.
 In 2006 we released a report on beach litter as part of our Beach Guardians project.
 (Link to report to follow) and more recently we have managed the SCRAPbook project (see below) in collaboration with UK Civil Air Patrol (Sky Watch) and Marine Conservation Society.

-We are currently working on our Vision Statement to inform our future work in the Moray Firth.
-We will continue our work on marine litter, focussing on the Moray Firth and targeting some of the most affected areas, in collaboration with local businesses and community sectors.
+We will continue our work on marine litter, focusing on the Moray Firth and targeting some of the most affected areas, in collaboration with local businesses and community sectors.